When’s the Best Time to Stop Drinking?

 A counselor will tell you that the best time to quit drinking is now—that there’s no better time than the present to get help.
-And for many, this is the case—if you’re ready to quit, call 800-481-6965 (Who Answers?) for immediate treatment placement.
+And for many, this is the case—if you’re ready to quit, get help today at 800-481-6965 (Who Answers?) .

 In AA you’ll learn that the best time to quit drinking was before you drank the first drop—that it’s not the 10th beer that got you drunk, it was the first drop.

 In reality, the best time to quit drinking is before it becomes a problem in your life—but unfortunately most people don’t realize the need to quit until the consequences have already occurred.
-In such a case, there’s no better time than as soon as you realize it’s time—quit drinking now and get the help you need by calling 800-481-6965 (Who Answers?) .
+In such a case, there’s no better time than as soon as you realize it’s time—quit drinking now and get the help today at 800-481-6965 (Who Answers?) .